Innocent204/User-and-Task-Management/README.md

 ## Notes
 - All endpoints except `/` and `/api/auth/**` require authentication.
-- Use Postman or curl for testing API endpoints.
+- Use Postman for testing API endpoints.